 Tesla (TSLA) is the company that brought electric vehicles to the mass market.
 It is also one of the largest companies by market capitalization.
 However, Tesla does not pay a dividend.
 Unlike the other growth stocks on this list, Tesla only became profitable in 2020, restricting dividend payments.
 Also, Tesla is in a very competitive industry, and the automotive industry is known for its cyclicality.

 Lastly, Tesla’s policy is to retain all future earnings to finance growth.
 Hence, investors should not anticipate receiving cash dividends.
-That said, price share appreciation has been outstanding for Tesla, After declining in 2022, the share price and market capitalization rose before falling again in 2023.
+That said, price share appreciation has been outstanding for Tesla over time.
+More recently, after declining in 2022, the share price and market capitalization rose before falling again in 2023, rising in 2024, plunging in 2025.

 Netflix (NFLX) is a company almost everyone in America knows.
 It was one of the first successful mail-order DVD business, which ended on September 29, 2023.
 The firm followed that accomplishment with the successful streaming business.
 Netflix dominated the space resulting in a rapidly rising top line.